A glimpse into the lives of Kiwis living with a rare condition on Rare Disease Day

 Source: The Journal of Rare Disorders, 2014

-There needs to be greater recognition of rare disorders by those who have the power to help, says New Zealand Organisation for Rare Disorders chief executive Dr Collette Bro head.
+There needs to be greater recognition of rare disorders by those who have the power to help, says New Zealand Organisation for Rare Disorders chief executive Dr Collette Bromhead.

-"The number of New Zealanders who have a rare disease is higher than those with diabetes," Bro head said.
+"The number of New Zealanders who have a rare disease is higher than those with diabetes," Bromhead said.

 "There are between 5000 to 7000 different rare conditions known, and while individually these disorders are uncommon, collectively they affect 8 per cent of our population.
 This is the paradox of rarity.